-Alcoholismdrinking is a behavior characterized by consuming large amounts of alcohol within a very short time period with the primary intention of getting intoxicated.
-A person is believed to be bringing if the heavy drinking is followed by neglect of responsibilities and reckless behavior.
+Alcoholism binge drinking is a behavior characterized by consuming large amounts of alcohol within a very short time period with the primary intention of getting intoxicated.
+A person is believed to be bringing if heavy drinking is followed by the neglect of responsibilities and reckless behavior.

 At present, health experts have yet to establish the amount of alcohol that will constitute alcohol binge drinking.
 However, based on the 5/4 definition, a male individual is said to be on a binge if he consumes five drinks while a female individual’s consumption is four drinks in one hour.
-In terms of blood-alcohol concentration, you can be guilty of bringing if youris at 0.08%.
+In terms of blood-alcohol concentration, you can be guilty of bringing if your BAC is at 0.08%.

 Effects on Health

 Primarily, alcohol binge drinking affects the nervous system, particularly one’s learning and memory.
 A study, conducted at Duke University, revealed that rats who were given large amounts of alcohol suffered from memory loss.
-Additionally, it was found that theeffects of alcohol are more pronounced in the adolescent brain than adult brains.
-In a separate research, it was also found that those who binge on alcohol are more likely to become alcoholic.
+Additionally, it was found that the neurotoxic effects of alcohol are more pronounced in the adolescent brain than adult brains.
+In separate research, it was also found that those who binge on alcohol are more likely to become alcoholic.

-Obviously, if one started the binge drinking at an early age, there will be long-term damage on the bladder, kidneys and heart.
-In fact, risk of bladder rupture is high, which could lead to sepsis or blood poisoning.
-Furthermore, binge drinkers are at risk of developing high blood pressure and suffering from stroke.
+Obviously, if one started the binge drinking at an early age, there will be long-term damage on the bladder, kidneys, and heart.
+In fact, the risk of bladder rupture is high, which could lead to sepsis or blood poisoning.
+Furthermore, binge drinkers are at risk of developing high blood pressure and suffering from a stroke.